melharfi/MELHARFI-2D-Game-Engine/README.md

 ### Response 1
 The 2D game engine is a library you can integrate into your existing project and lets you build games or graphics representations.
 The engine already handles many details about initializing game parameters, screens, and events.
-You won't have to get bored with the gritty details and create a game in some few lines of code.
+You won't have to get bored with the gritty details and then create a game in some few lines of code.

 ### Question 2
 Why another 2D game engine while there are dozens of them?